Updated August 3, 2017

 Glass City Dance Parties Sets Summer Calendar

-Glass City Dance Parties will host Friday dance parties this spring from 8:00 p.m. to midnight with a free dance lesson at 7:15 p.m. with paid admission.
+Glass City Dance Parties will host Friday dance parties this summer from 8:00 p.m. to midnight with a free dance lesson at 7:15 p.m. with paid admission.

 Dances are held at Holland Gardens, 6530 Angola Rd., Holland.
 For more information, visit www.glasscitydanceparty.com.

 The 40th Maumee Summer Fair will be held on Friday and Saturday, August 11-12.
 Festival hours are Friday 5:00 to midnight and Saturday 9:00 a.m. to midnight.

 The two-day event is filled with a variety of live music, delicious food, kids’ games, special activities and demonstrations as well as art vendors, local organizations and commercial business groups.

 The Maumee Summer Fair parade will begin at 9:30 a.m. on Saturday at Maumee United Methodist Church Setup begins at 8:30 a.m. and the parade starts at 10:00 a.m. at the church, then continues south on White Street to East William Street to Conant Street, ending at the former Union Elementary School.

 For complete information about the Maumee Summer Fair, please visit www.maumeesumerfair.com.

 Friendly Center Garage Sale Planned At Maumee UMC